CodeYourFuture/GitHomeworkTest/BAZ_MURPHY.md

 > You said "impress"...
 >
-> - I have jumped out of a plane at 10,000 feet. :airplane::open_mouth:
+> - I have jumped out of a plane at 10,000 feet. :small_airplane::open_mouth::parachute:
-> - I trekked across a length of active volcanoes in Central America where one actively rumbled underneath my feet :scream::volcano:
+> - I have trekked across a length of active volcanoes in Central America where one actively rumbled underneath my feet :fire::scream::volcano:
-> - I have bungee jumped off a bridge above a river with large rocks right near where your head goes :fearful::sparkles:
+> - I have bungee jumped off a bridge above a river with large rocks right near where your head goes :fearful::sparkles::rock:
-> - I have scuba dived in the deep open ocean at night with sharks in the Great Barrier Reef. :tropical_fish::satisfied::tropical_fish:
+> - I have scuba dived in the deep open ocean at night with sharks in the Great Barrier Reef. :shark::star_struck::shark:
-> - I have zip lined through a tropical rainforest and talked to hummingbirds along the way :herb::herb:
+> - I have zip lined through a tropical rainforest and talked to hummingbirds along the way :herb::parrot::herb:
-> - I have trekked across 300km of the Indian Western Ghats and woke up to Wild Elephants outside my tent near a lakeside :elephant::tent:
+> - I have trekked across 300km of the Indian Western Ghats and woke up to Wild Elephants outside my tent near a lakeside :elephant::tent::national_park:
-> - I have swum in the Pacific Oceean amongst a pod of 300 wild dolphins a few of whom stopped to play with me :dolphin::sunglasses::dolphin:
+> - I have swum in the Pacific Ocean amongst a pod of 300 wild dolphins a few of whom stopped to play with me :dolphin::sunglasses::dolphin:
 > - I have undertaken Meditation retreats with Monks at a large Buddhist Monastery :sunrise_over_mountains::pray::relieved:
 > - And I've got more... but i will stop there!
-Come ask me in person :grin:
+Come ask me in person :wink:

 ### GitHub CLI Commands & Git Commands used for this Pull Request